Mothership (role-playing game): Reception

 Writing for Black Gate, Patrick Kanouse commented, "Mothership is an easy recommendation.
 The mechanics are simple but contribute to the feel of the game and also being hackable.
 Adding additional mechanics for things like cyberware, more weapons, and so on are easy enough (and some exist from those third-parties).
 Pick up this game.
 See if you can survive the horrors with your life or sanity.
 Either way, it'll be wicked fun."

 Writing for the Polish site Poltergeist in 2020 about the early editions available at that time, Adam Waskiewicz was less than impressed with the artwork, calling most of the illustrations "sloppy sketches."
 However, he found the rules to be well written, noting "we get simple and quick mechanics, adapted to play sessions in which characters will easily lose their lives and healthy senses, and survival (not to mention a promotion) will only be for a lucky few."
 However, Waskiewicz was disappointed by the lack of information about "what the sessions or campaigns in this system should look like."
 He also found "Another problem that is troubling is the lack of even a rudimentary bestiary."
 Although he thought that "Mothership does not offer much, and it will be difficult for it to compete with other systems in this genre," he concluded, "it is definitely worth getting acquainted with, especially if someone likes the cosmic horror genre or the [Old School Rules] atmosphere."

 Rob Wieland, writing for Forbes, recommended Mothership for "gaming groups that want the thrills and chills of survival horror in space", adding that it "has a lot to say about how the horrors of capitalism force people into experiencing the horrors of deep space."

 In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "The real novelty of the system is Stress and Panic, both of which interrupt the flow of the actions" Horvath concluded "The core rules presented in the Mothership zine provided good bones, and the modules that followed built the house."

 Events

 In 2024, Tuesday Knight Games organized an event called Mothership Month, which ran from November 12 to December 10.
 As part of the event, 21 crowdfunding campaigns were launched on the BackerKit platform, focused on adventure modules for the system designed by third-party creators.
 All campaigns reached their funding goals in the first 10 hours, with the most-backed one being Wages of Sin, an official "hardcover toolkit" for building bounty-hunter campaigns in Mothership.
 The event also featured the release of an official virtual tabletop for the system and an unofficial game jam on Itch.io.
 This was the first time BackerKit explored the model of "group crowdfunding".

-The success of the event inspired both a sequel, scheduled for November 2025, and Mausritter Month (a similar event focused on the indie RPG Mausritter).
+The success of the event inspired both a sequel in October 2025 theme "The Dream Returns", and Mausritter Month (a similar event focused on the indie RPG Mausritter).